STEM Transforming the World- Innovators from Connecticut

 In “Letters Are Characters,” Dr. Wilcox Ugurlu combines her unique perspective as a scientist, educator, and parent to fashion a playful, compassionate, and well-informed program.
 It equips parents to assist their children in developing critical reading readiness skills. —Paul B. Yellin, MD, Associate Professor of Pediatrics, NYU School of Medicine, Director, The Yellin Center for Mind, Brain, and Education.

-Throughout our eight-week in-house program, each participant will receive a comprehensive “Letters Are Characters” kit, including:
+Participants will receive a comprehensive “Letters Are Characters” kit, including:

 • A fresh set of scented crayons and a “Letters are Colors” coloring book